webdriverio-community/wdio-video-reporter/README.md

 To see processed messages, set `wdio.config.logLevel: 'debug'` and check `outputDir/wdio-X-Y-Video-reporter.log`.
 This will also leave the screenshots output directory intact for review

 To avoid extra logging all together and only get the video files, set `wdio.config.logLevel: 'silent'`.
+You won't get output of video files path and video reporter progress in the console.

 Cucumber support
 ----------------